ryanisho/ryanisho/README.md

-# Hi there, I'm Ryan 👋
+# Hi there 👋

 ## 🌱 About Me:

-Software Developer/Computer Science student at Cornell University.
-Interested in fullstack application design, generative-ai, computer-vision algorithms, and cloud computing.
+CS @ Cornell University.
+Interested in fullstack application design, generative-ai, and cloud computing.
 Constantly experimenting with new techologies and developing projects to learn more.

 Find me at: \
 rh564@cornell.edu \